To remove the MySQL Enterprise Service Manager, find the

 not remove the

-doing so will delete these files.
+doing so deletes these files.

 Be careful not to accidentally stop any other Java processes running on your system.